 When you have young kids some sleepless nights are to be expected, but how do you know when you’ve got something that needs fixing?
-If your child is struggling with sleeping problems, you’re not alone – research suggests approximately one quarter of children will experience a sleeping problem at some stage during their childhood.

 Read on to find out about children’s sleep patterns, common sleep problems and ways to manage and treat them.

 What’s normal when it comes to children’s sleep?

 Just like adults, every child is different when it comes to how much sleep they need.
 An Australian study that examined the sleeping patterns of more than 10,000 children aged from birth to 9 years old found a striking range in the number of hours children sleep, particularly for younger children.

 Children aged 4 – 6 months slept between 10 and 18 hours each day, with the average falling around 14 hours.
 This gradually decreases as children get older, with the average falling to around 10 hours when children reach 9 years of age.

 Signs your school-aged child might have a sleeping problem

 If your child is getting a lot less sleep than most other children their age, you might feel concerned.
 But according to the Royal Australasian College of General Practitioners (RACGP), if they appear to be happy and thriving, there’s no need to worry.

 If your child is grumpy when they wake up, irritable or struggling at school, then he or she might be experiencing a sleep problem.
 According to the Sleep Health Foundation there are some general things to look out for in terms of sleep problems in children:

 - Your child is difficult to wake in the mornings, and when they do, they still seem tired